aheschl1/pillar/README.md

 ## Core cryptographic and data structures

-This project centers on a small set of transparent primitives.

 - Hashing (`pillar_crypto::hashing`)
   - Default: SHA3-256 via `DefaultHash`.
   - `Hashable` trait defines how a type contributes bytes to the hasher.